History of the ambulance

 The history of the ambulance begins in ancient times, with the use of carts to transport patients.
 Ambulances were first used for emergency transport in 1487 by the Spanish forces during the siege of Málaga by the Catholic monarchs against the Emirate of Granada, and civilian variants were put into operation in the 1830s.
-Advances in technology throughout the 19th and 20th centuries led to the modern self-powered ambulances.
+Advances in technology throughout the 19th and 20th centuries led to the modern self-powered ambulance.

 Early patient transport

 There is evidence of forced transport of those with psychiatric problems or leprosy in ancient times.
 The earliest record of such an ambulance was probably a hammock-based cart constructed around 900 AD by the Anglo-Saxons.

 During the Crusades of the 11th century, the Knights Hospitaller set up hospitals to treat pilgrims wounded in their battles in the 'holy land', although there is no clear evidence to suggest how the wounded made their way to these hospitals.

 The Normans used a litter suspended between horses on two poles.
 Variations on the horse litter and horse-drawn wagons were used until the 20th century.